-> - In my opinion, El Petro is not a bad idea.
-Hyperinflation made paper money useless and turned the shopping on small market, where you can't use credit or debit card, into a nightmare.
+- In my opinion, El Petro is not a bad idea.
+Hyperinflation made paper money useless and turned the shopping on a small market, where you can't use credit or debit card, into a nightmare.
 Venezuelans do most of their shopping under the clearing settlement.
 But the slow internet access and energy shortages do not help with this.
 Virtual money may provide a way out of distress.
 But, unfortunately, there's no confidence its authorities.
-And i don't want to invest in cryptocurrency controlled by this government.
+And I don't want to invest in cryptocurrency controlled by this government.

-> - Do you think cryptocurrency may help to overcome the crisis?
+- Do you think cryptocurrency may help to overcome the crisis?

 - Now El Petro is not a "real" virtual money.
 You can't mine it.
 The government controls the most of it, and you can’t trade it on exchanges.
 I think that if El Petro will become politically neutral, trading and free from the government's hands, the economy will experience a spectacular recovery.